IBM/kar/docs/KAR.md

 instance to the caller.
 An asynchronous method invocation returns as soon as KAR accepts the invocation with a simple acknowledgment.

-If no an application component is available to instantiate the specified actor type, KAR persists the invocation request until it can be delivered.
+If no application component is available to instantiate the specified actor type, KAR persists the invocation request until it can be delivered.

-Subsequent method invocations on the same actor reference will normally be be handled by the same actor instance in the same application component.
+Subsequent method invocations on the same actor reference will normally be handled by the same actor instance in the same application component.
 But, if an actor instance is not used for a period of time, KAR will request the application component to destruct the actor instance.
 If a method is later